komalgill0310/restaurantOrderingWebsite/breakdown.md

 - let the user add the review for the item
 - Let the user add rating to their experience.

-15. When none of the items are left on the cart, price section should display to none
+15. When none of the items are left in the cart, price section should display to none

 16. complete Order button should display to none.